-Amazon RDS is a managed relational database service that provides you six familiar database engines to choose from, including Amazon Aurora, MySQL, MariaDB, Oracle, Microsoft SQL Server, and PostgreSQL.
+Amazon Relational Database Service RDS is a managed relational database service that provides you seven familiar database engines to choose from, including Amazon Aurora MySQL-Compatible Edition, Amazon Aurora PostgreSQL-Compatible Edition, MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server.
 This means that the code, applications, and tools you already use today with your existing databases can be used with Amazon RDS.
-Amazon RDS handles routine database tasks such as provisioning, patching, backup, recovery, failure detection, and repair.
+Amazon RDS handles routine database tasks, such as provisioning, patching, backup, recovery, failure detection, and repair.

-As with all Amazon Web Services, there are no up-front investments required, and you pay only for the resources you use.
+As with all AWS services, there are no upfront investments required and you pay only for the resources you use.

 Lower administrative burden

-Amazon RDS General Purpose Storage is an SSD-backed storage option delivers a consistent baseline of 3 IOPS per provisioned GB and provides the ability to burst up to 3,000 IOPS.
+Amazon RDS General Purpose Storage is an SSD-backed storage option that delivers a consistent baseline of 3 IOPS per provisioned GB and provides the ability to burst up to 3,000 IOPS above the baseline.
 This storage type is suitable for a broad range of database workloads.

 You can scale the compute and memory resources powering your deployment up or down, up to a maximum of 32 vCPUs and 244 GiB of RAM.
 Compute scaling operations typically complete in a few minutes.

 As your storage requirements grow, you can also provision additional storage.
 The Amazon Aurora engine will automatically grow the size of your database volume as your database storage needs grow, up to a maximum of 64 TB or a maximum you define.
-The MySQL, MariaDB, SQL Server, Oracle, and PostgreSQL engines allow you to scale up to 16 TB of storage on-the-fly with zero downtime.
+The MySQL, MariaDB, Oracle, and PostgreSQL engines allow you to scale up to 64 TB of storage and SQL Server supports up to 16 TB.
+Storage scaling is on the fly with zero downtime.

-Read Replicas make it easy to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
+Read Replicas make it easier to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
 You can create one or more replicas of a given source DB instance and serve high-volume application read traffic from multiple copies of your data, thereby increasing aggregate read throughput.
-Read replicas are available in Amazon RDS for MySQL, MariaDB, and PostgreSQL as well as Amazon Aurora.
+Read replicas are available in Amazon RDS for MySQL, MariaDB, PostgreSQL, and Oracle as well as Amazon Aurora.

 Availability and durability

 The automated backup feature of Amazon RDS enables point-in-time recovery for your database instance.
-Amazon RDS will backup your database and transaction logs and store both for a user-specified retention period.
-This allows you to restore your database instance to any second during your retention period, up to the last five minutes.
-Your automatic backup retention period can be configured to up to thirty-five days.
+Amazon RDS will back up your database and transaction logs and store both for a user-specified retention period.
+This allows you to restore your database instance to any second during your retention period, up to the last 5 minutes.
+Your automatic backup retention period can be configured to up to 35 days.

-Database snapshots are user-initiated backups of your instance stored in Amazon S3 that are kept until you explicitly delete them.
-You can create a new instance from a database snapshots whenever you desire.
+Database snapshots are user-initiated backups of your instances stored in Amazon S3 that are kept until you explicitly delete them.
+You can create a new instance from a database snapshot whenever you desire.
 Although database snapshots serve operationally as full backups, you are billed only for incremental storage use.

 Amazon RDS Multi-AZ deployments provide enhanced availability and durability for database instances, making them a natural fit for production database workloads.
 When you provision a Multi-AZ database instance, Amazon RDS synchronously replicates your data to a standby instance in a different Availability Zone (AZ).